 When teens can’t stop eating sugar, parents may worry about their eating habits and health.
-Understand why teens crave sugar and how you can help without making it a bigger issue.
+Understand why teens crave sugar, why they’re sneak eating and how you can help without making them bigger issues.

 I often receive emails about children and teens who sneak food.
 Stories of empty food wrappers discovered in closets or under beds leave parents feeling concerned and looking for help.